 A group of this size ensures that an adequate number of students can be assembled for any given activity without compelling any student who may have an academic or personal conflict to participate at a time that is inconvenient.
 This also ensures that staff responsible for the program is able to give each student adequate time, attention, and care.
-Not every Egan Service Living student works every event.
+Not every Egan Service Living student works at every event.

 The ESLP is intended to be a residential program.
 All students in ESLP are highly encouraged to spend at least their first year in the program living on campus.
 Students in the ESLP live on campus free of room charges.
 Most choose to stay throughout their time at Spalding.